 We combine our knowledge of fruit trees with modern arboricultural practice to provide specialist pruning services that will keep your tree healthy and fruiting.
-We assess the tree’s health and structure and implement a pruning plan that will encourage a strong framework and abundant spurs and fruit, providing a free feed with every prune.
+We assess the tree’s health and structure and implement a pruning plan that will encourage a strong framework and abundant spurs and fruit.

 Winter pruning promotes vigorous growth.
 The harder the tree is pruned in winter, the more vigorously it will grow in spring.